wuaipinglab/RECDS/readme.md

 &ensp;&ensp;&ensp;To install in your directory use:
 &ensp;&ensp;&ensp;> python setup.py install --prefix $yourpath

-d) Beyond that, you also need to install other popular softwars, such as Modeller (https://salilab.org/modeller/), dssp for SA and biopython-1.70 for import HSExposure
+d) Beyond that, you also need to install other popular softwares, such as Modeller (https://salilab.org/modeller/), dssp for SA and biopython-1.70 for import HSExposure